Horseback Riding on the Beach

-Naytura Haus is a private retreat with accommodations for up to six people and six horses.
-A stay at this beautiful cabin and stable is truly a unique experience.
-Enjoy the tranquility of life by the beach along with modern amenities.
+Naytura Haus is a private cabin retreat with accommodations for up to six people and six horses.
+A stay at this beautiful cottage and stable is a truly a unique experience.
+Enjoy the tranquility of life by the beach along with many modern amenities.

 Camp at the Peninsula Saddle Club